Chapter 8:

 “I’m coming with you.”

-He looked at her taken aback, mouth slightly agape for a moment before he just shook his head.
+He looked at her taken aback, mouth slightly agape for a moment before shaking his head.

 “It’s dangerous here too!
 You just said it.
 But… with you I’ll at least feel a bit safer.”

 She looked down and shuffled her feet slightly.
-A knot of anxiety had tied up in her stomach at the thought of being in a strange place almost completely alone, especially since she did not speak the language adding an additional level of isolation.
+A knot of anxiety had tied in her stomach at the thought of being in this strange place completely alone, especially since she did not speak the language adding an additional level of isolation.

 Their journey would be swift and so they packed light with only simple sleeping gear, canteens for water, and a few rations for nights they couldn’t forage for enough food.
-She wondered how well Aki would approve of their apparel, but as the thought entered she shoved it aside; now was not the time to get bogged down wondering where her friends were, if they were okay, or if she’d ever see them again.
+She wondered how well Aki would approve of their apparel.

 Before they set out Gilya brought Midori a gift.

-She brought her into the older woman’s hut and gestured to a small wooden box that was resting on a cabinet at the far side of the room.
+She was brought into the older woman’s hut and the elder gestured to a small wooden box made of rich, warm cherry wood resting on a cabinet at the far side of the room.
 Though the box had clearly been wiped down recently there was still a thin layer of dust clinging to the hinges.

 “I want to give you something before you set out.”
 Gesturing to the box Midori opened it to reveal a rather beautiful and exquisitely made cloak.
-It was deep moss in colour with a striking crimson and gold trim to it, and as she pulled it over her shoulders it was surprising how well it fit.
+It was deep moss in colour with a striking trim of crimson and gold, and as she pulled it over her shoulders it was surprising how well it fit.

-“I wore this when I was younger and travelled the world, it kept me safe from the elements and is woven with the thread of a particularly rare breed of sheep that will render minor magical effects inert.”
+“I wore this when I was younger and travelled the world, it kept me safe from the elements, and it is woven with the thread of a particularly rare breed of sheep that will render minor magical effects inert.”

 “Thank you so much Gilya, I will make sure to treat it with great care.”

 “It’s yours now, treat it how you like.
-But I hope it will help keep you safe.”
+But my hope is it will keep you safe.”

-Rune then entered to ask if she was ready to go but was beckoned over by Gilya, he pretended like it was a struggle to comply yet moved without hesitation toward her.
+Rune then entered to ask if she was ready to go but was froze as Gilya beckoned to him, and like a child feigned annoyance while walking toward her.

-Midori did not know what was happening but Rune’s posture had gone from casual to serious in the span of a few seconds, the look on his face screamed that this was an important moment for him.
+Midori did not know what was happening but she could tell by the way Rune’s posture had gone from casual to serious in the span of a few seconds it was something of grave import.
+She looked at his stern but earnest face and felt a faint warmth in her cheeks.

 Rune swallowed hard but remained silent.
-Watching as Gilya reached up to the antlers of the headdress she wore and casually snapped a piece of it free.
-Tying it with a strip of leather she draped it around his neck and smiled.
+Watching as Gilya reached up to the antlers of the headdress she wore and casually snapped a piece of it free—another reminder to Midori of the woman’s impressive strength—before tying the antler to a strip of cloth.

 “You are worthy of this token.
 I give you not only my blessing, but my support, to walk the path of Khan.”